anzy9/Getting-and-Cleaning-Data-Course-Project-/codebook.md

 The end result of whole analysis is cleandata.txt that was generated at the end of this assignment.
-Please read the [readme.md](https://github.com/anzy9/Getting-and-Cleaning-Data-Course-Project-/blob/master/README.md) for more background information on the whole objective of the assignment
+Please read the [readme.md](https://github.com/anzy9/Getting-and-Cleaning-Data-Course-Project-/blob/master/README.md) for more background information on the  objective of the assignment

 ## Source Data
 A full description of the data used in this project can be found at [The UCI Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)